 Event endedEditor's Choice

-Classical music fans are in for a treat as Cheltenham Music Festival returns for its hotly anticipated 74th year, from Saturday 30 June to Sunday 15 July 2018, featuring a star-studded line-up ranging from music greats to rising stars.
+Classical music fans are in for a treat as Cheltenham Music Festival returns for its hotly anticipated 75th year, from Friday 5 to Sunday 14 July 2019, featuring a star-studded line-up ranging from music greats to rising stars.

 Offering everything from grand nights out and chamber concerts, to choral music and innovative events, Cheltenham Music Festival is all about high-calibre performances, magnificent venues, and a huge variety of music.

 With performances at some of the town’s most beautiful venues, SoGlos picks out some of unmissable highlights in 2019, while the full list of events can be found at cheltenhamfestivals.com.

 Offering exciting entertainment, music lovers can look forward to a host of exciting events at this year’s festival, including operatic soprano Danielle de Niese at Cheltenham Town Hall on Wednesday 10 July 2019.

 Fresh from performing at four BBC Proms in two years, saxophonist Jess Gillam will perform alongside the Manchester Camerata in the beautiful setting of Tewkesbury Abbey on Thursday 11 July 2019.